 5. Trim the Excess Hairs – Excess and protruding hairs are not a pleasant sight to any potential horse buyer or loaner.
 Horse parts that usually have excess hairs are the fetlock, throat, ears, and chin.
 Moreover, trimming adds a great deal of definition to the horse’s body contour that enhances the looks of your horse from a potential buyer’s perspective.

 6. Clean and Trim the Hooves – Using a hoof pick, start picking dirt and debris at the heel and work your way towards the toes.
 Keep in mind to be very gentle at the sensitive frog area avoid startling your horse.
 Instead of a hoof polish, just use a soft brush to make the hooves look clean.
 Potential buyers and loaners usually want to see the natural appearance of the horse’s hooves.
 If the hooves of your horse look a bit lengthier than normal, a good trimming job should be undertaken.

 7. Brush that Tail – Even with a good conditioner applied to the tail, some hairs may still end up tangled or knotted.
 Applying a good detangler spray, coupled with a dandy brush, will almost always be sufficient in straightening the tail and make it look full.
 Using a comb for straightening the tail is not recommended as it often causes a lot of hairs to be ripped out.

 8. Comb the Mane – Combing the mane requires smooth and gentle strokes.
 Doing it vigorously will annoy your horse.
 A plastic mane comb is best for this purpose, and it will less likely rip out any mane hair.

-Equine Online is an equestrian classified website offering free advertising worldwide including horses for sale and loan
+Guest post by Equine Online – an equestrian classified website offering free advertising worldwide including horses for sale and loan